wadholm/microblog/ansible/README.md

 #### Playbooks

-We have 4 playbooks provision_instances, terminate_instances, gather__instances, site.
+We have 4 playbooks provision_instances, terminate_instances, gather_vm_instances, site.

 **provision_instances** is used to create 3 servers on Azure together with their respective security groups, network settings and storage.
 It Uses the roles provision_instances that waits for all of the security_groups to be created.
 It also connects the load balancers ip to your domain name.